HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 Users can easily customize neural network parameters directly within the labeling configuration to tailor the model to their specific use cases or use this model as a foundation for further development.

 In trainable mode, you'll begin by annotating a few samples by hand.
-Each time you click submit, the model will retrain on the new annotation that you've provided.
+Each time you click **Submit**, the model will retrain on the new annotation that you've provided.
 Once the model begins predicting your trained labels on new tasks, it will automatically populate the timeline with the labels that it has predicted.
-You can vaildate or change these labels, and updating them will again retrain the model, helping you to iteratively improve.
+You can validate or change these labels, and updating them will again retrain the model, helping you to iteratively improve.

+**Tip:** If you're looking for a more advanced approach to temporal classification, check out the [VideoMAE model](https://huggingface.co/docs/transformers/en/model_doc/videomae).
+While we don't provide an example backend for VideoMAE, you can [integrate it as your own ML backend](https://labelstud.io/guide/ml_create).

 ## Installation and quickstart

+Before you begin, you need to install the [Label Studio ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).

+This tutorial uses the [YOLO example](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/yolo).
 See the [main README](./README.md#quick-start) for detailed instructions on setting up the YOLO-models family in Label Studio.

 ## Labeling configuration